rage/java-programming/data/part-3/2-lists.md

 <!-- Seuraavissa tehtävissä harjoitellaan listan ja indeksin käyttöä.
 Vaikka pystyisit tekemään tehtävät ilman listaa, keskity tehtävissä listan käytön harjoitteluun.
 Tehtävissä toivottu toiminnallisuus tulee toteuttaa lukujen lukemisen jälkeen. -->

 The next exercises are meant for learning to use lists and indices.
-Even if you could complete the execises without a list, concentrate on training to use it.
+Even if you could complete the exercises without a list, concentrate on training to use it.
 The functionality in the exercises is to be implemented after reading the input numbers.

 </text-box>